openshift/openshift-origin-design/web-console/knikubevirt/expose-vm-as-a-service/expose-vm-as-a-service.md

 The user can select between 3 Network Service types:
 -  Cluster IP (Default) - Exposing the VM to inside the Cluster
 -  Load Balancer - Exposing the VM to the Internet
--  Node Port - Exposes the Service to the Internet on the same port of each selected Node in the Cluster
+-  Node Port - Exposes the Service to the Internet on the same port of each selected Node in the Cluster Depending on which Type is chosen, then options will change (f.e. some indented options are only required when certain options are selected from the dropdown).

 ![3 Network types](img/Expose_04a.png)